-Data Protection Basics: The 7 data protection principles
+GDPR: The seven data protection principles

-Understanding the key principles of data protection
+Understanding the core principles of data protection

-Let’s get back to basics.
-There are seven core principles which form the foundation of data protection law.
-Understanding and applying these principles is the cornerstone for good practice and key to complying with UK / EU GDPR.
+There are seven core principles which form the foundation of EU and UK data protection law.
+Understanding and applying these principles is the cornerstone for good practice and key to complying with GDPR / UK GDPR.

 1. Lawfulness, fairness and transparency

-This principle covers 3 key areas.
+This principle covers three key areas.

 a) Lawfulness – We must identify an appropriate ‘lawful basis’ for collecting and using personal data.
 In fact, we need to decide on a lawful basis for each task we use personal data for, and make sure we fulfil the specific conditions for that lawful basis.
-There are 6 lawful bases to choose from.
+You can read more about the different lawful bases here: GDPR and lawful basis.

-We need to take special care and look to meet additional requirements when using what’s termed ‘special category’ data or data which relates to minors or vulnerable people.
+We need to take care and look to meet additional requirements when using what’s termed special category data – such as health information and ethnicity, or data which relates to minors or vulnerable people.

 We should also be sure not do anything which is likely to contravene any other laws.

-b) Fairness – We must only use people’s data only in ways that are fair.
-Don’t process data in a way which might be unexpected, discriminatory or misleading.
+b) Fairness – We must only use people’s data only in ways which are fair.
+We should not collect, use or share personal information in a way which might be unexpected, discriminatory or misleading.
 This means evaluating any adverse affects on individuals.

 c) Transparency – We must be clear, open and honest with people about how we use their personal information.
 Tell people what we’re going to do with their personal information.
-Routinely this is achieved by providing relevant privacy information at the point data is collected, and by publishing a complete and up to date privacy notice and making this easy to find.
+Routinely this is achieved by providing relevant privacy information at the point data is collected, for example publishing privacy notices and making these easily available.
 Transparency requirements apply right from the start, when we collect or receive people’s data.

 2. Purpose limitation

-This is all about only using personal details in the ways we told people they’d be used for.
+This is all about only using personal details in the way(s) we told people they’d be used for.
 We must be clear about what our purposes for processing are and specify them in the privacy information we provide to individuals.

 Sometimes we might want to use personal data for a new purpose.
 We may have a clear legal obligation to do it, but if not we should check the new purpose is compatible with the original purpose(s) we had for that data.
 If not, then we may need to secure the individual’s consent before going ahead.